michaelbrusegard/WebGL-Fluid-Enhanced/README.md

 - Use hover to activate
 - Choose colors
 - Set background image
+- Set if splats generate on initial load
 - Specify how many splats should generate initially and from keypress
-- Assign specific key to pause and splats (Can be disabled)
+- Assign specific key to splats (Can be disabled)
 - Trigger splats command
+- Puase command

 ## Config options
 ```js